Collective noun is a subcategory of the part of speech Noun.

 2. A collective nouns is used as a plural noun and is followed by a plural verb if they are used as individuals.

-3. Gentry, Clergy, Peasantry, People, audience, cattle, majority, folk etc. are some collective nouns which are always plural.
+3. Gentry, Clergy, Peasantry, People, audience, cattle, majority, folk etc. are some collective nouns that are always plural.

 Thank you...